The Physio Moves

-Physio Moves was founded somewhere in the early 2000’s in the hearty grounds of club grade grassroots rugby where Marc (Founder/Director) sustained multiple shoulder dislocations to his left shoulder playing rugby that eventually required surgical repair.
-“Being in my mid-teens and playing good club footy and multiple sporting codes at school at a competitive level, basically sports was life so not knowing whether or not I’d be able to play sports again I felt like my life was over”.
-It was at this time that he first experienced Physiotherapy and the amazing capabilities of the human body to repair and heal as well as enhance to a greater level of performance than before with the right professional guidance as he worked alongside his Physiotherapist to return to sport.
+Physio Moves was founded somewhere in the early 2000’s in the hearty grounds of club grade grassroots rugby where Marc (Founder) sustained multiple shoulder dislocations to his left shoulder playing rugby, eventually requiring surgical repair.
+“Being a teenager playing good club footy and multiple sporting codes in school at a competitive level, sports was life so not knowing whether or not I’d be able to play sports again I felt like my life was over”.
+It was at this time that he first experienced Physiotherapy and the incredible ability the human body has to achieve homeostasis, that is to repair and heal itself and restore balance with the right nurturing and professional guidance.
 This astonishing discovery of how resilient and capable the human body is lit up a fire of interest and intrigue to know and understand more – a seed was planted.

 Working on your craft